 Students are not allowed to take courses at another institution in their final semester at UNF.
 This policy includes correspondence courses and CLEP examinations.
 If a student obtains permission to take a prerequisite course at another institution, permission to take the subsequent course will not be given until a final grade is provided.

 Any UNF students working towards a single baccalaureate degree who satisfies all requirements for two majors within the Coggin College of Business will be awarded two diplomas and both majors will be indicated on the permanent record.
 Once the degree has been awarded, subsequent course work cannot be added to create a second degree for either major.
 In order to earn a double major, students must complete all prerequisites and major requirements for each major.
 Students must meet GPA requirements for each major and earn a minimum of 120 semester hours.

 Students in the Coggin College of Business may pursue a dual degree as long as the second college (for example Arts and Sciences) agrees that the student may seek the simultaneous degree in that college.

 See an academic advisor about the limitations of transfer courses.
-Coggin College of Business may accept two upper-level business courses if:
+Coggin College of Business may accept five upper-level business courses if: